 September 06, 2016 at 2:57 pm | By Daniel McKay

 A new direct flight between Glacier Park International Airport and San Francisco has been added for the winter season.
+Beforehand skiers are said to have been using a private plane charter when they wanted to fly between these two airports.
 The new flight comes after three years of direct flights to Chicago proved to be a success for Glacier AERO.

 Skiing and snowboarding in Northern California is generally synonymous with two words: Lake Tahoe.
 From downtown San Francisco, it’s about a three-hour drive to the alpine lake, which straddles both California and Nevada and is home to 15 downhill resorts.
 North Lake Tahoe boasts a more upscale scene, while the southern area beckons with a rocking vibe, thanks to casinos and clubs around the Nevada border.

 Either if you decide to travel to San Francisco for the ski season or to stay on an urban enviroment this Columbus Residence for rental may be one of your best options to stay.